Naptwen/OpenRL/Readme.md

 ```

 6. Create Enviroments
-7. Create Tree
+7. Create Tree\
+** The number of connecting CNN to DNN should be match with the channels that you want to extract from the OpenCV\
+** 1 CNN means Gray channel, 3 CNN means RGB channel, 4 CNN means RGBA channel, others are not allowed

-8. run it from the command CLI as ./usg_AI.exe --run -t [your tree name] [max iteration] [result save file name]
+9. run it from the command CLI as ./usg_AI.exe --run T [your tree name] [max iteration] [result save file name]

 Example by given test files
 1. Required the tree.txt, enviro.txt, ppo.txt, dnn1.txt, dnn2.txt, cnn1.txt